 The rules in the table below apply to assessments in modules offered by this department.
 These rules should be read in conjunction with the UP General Rules and Regulations, available at www.up.ac.za, go to Study > Yearbooks > General Rules and Regulations, and the Faculty Regulations at www.up.ac.za, go to Study > Yearbooks > Faculty of Natural and Agricultural Sciences > Faculty Regulations.

-Mark queries | Marks shall be published within reasonable time after an assessment.
-We aim to publish them before the next assessment of the same kind takes place but for large classes this may be difficult.
+Marks shall be published within a reasonable time after an assessment.
+We aim to publish them before the next assessment of the same kind takes place but for large classes, this may be difficult.
 You may query the mark for your assessment on the day when the marks are discussed in class and/or on the day of perusal.
 Strictly no mark queries after that!
-While memoranda may be discussed in class or available during perusals, memoranda are not necessarily made available for students to take home. |
+While memoranda may be discussed in class or available during perusals, memoranda are not necessarily made available for students to take home

-Sick exam in the case of summative examination | If you are prevented from preparing for an exam, or from sitting for it, owing to unforeseen circumstances or illness, you must apply to the dean for a sick exam (aegrotat) within three days of the exam that you missed AND inform the module coordinator that you have submitted the application.
-Note that the module coordinator cannot grant you a sick exam, only the dean can. |
+If you are prevented from preparing for an exam, or from sitting for it, owing to unforeseen circumstances or illness, you must apply to the dean for a sick exam (aegrotat) within three days of the exam that you missed AND inform the module coordinator that you have applied.
+The application process can be done via the student portal.
+Note that the module coordinator cannot grant you a sick exam, only the dean can.

 Supplementary examinations are granted in undergraduate modules under the following circumstances:

-Special needs | If you have special requirements for assessment (e.g. requiring additional time), you must inform your lecturer a minimum of 5 working days prior to the assessment so that arrangements can be made.
-Students must bring a letter from the appropriate faculty office confirming their special requirement.
-Students are requested to communicate with the Division of Student Support (012 420 4281 / 012 420 2582) regarding all matters pertaining to special needs |
+If you have special requirements for assessment (e.g. requiring additional time), you must inform your lecturer a minimum of 5 working days before the assessment so that arrangements can be made.
+Students must bring a letter from the appropriate faculty office confirming their special requirements.
+Students are requested to communicate with the Division of Student Support (012 420 4281 / 012 420 2582) regarding all matters pertaining to special needs.
+Note that it may take some time to obtain such a letter, therefore students should contact Student Support about this at the start of the first semester.

 With reference to general regulation G.18.2, Renewal of registration: